Scope of the Nova project¶

 Following on from that, should a feature only be added to one of the drivers, we must make every effort to ensure another driver could be implemented to match that behavior.

-Its important that drivers support enough features, so the API actually provides a consistent abstraction.
-For example, being unable to create a server or delete a server, would severely undermine that goal.
+It is important that drivers support enough features, so the API actually provides a consistent abstraction.
+For example, being unable to create a server or delete a server would severely undermine that goal.
 In fact, Nova only ever manages resources it creates.

 Nova is widely used in production.
 As such we need to respect the needs of our existing users.
 At the same time we need evolve the current code base, including both adding and removing features.